-On October 1, 2018 we completed the acquisition of Xcerra Corporation and the results of its operations have been included in our consolidated financial statements only since that date.
-Management has determined that the fixtures services business, that was acquired as part of Xcerra, does not align with Cohu's long-term strategic plan and management is in the process of divesting this portion of the business.
-As a result, the assets of our fixtures business are considered "held for sale" and the operations of our fixtures business are considered "discontinued operations" as of September 28, 2019 and December 29, 2018.
+As discussed herein, management has determined that the fixtures services business, that was acquired as part of Xcerra, does not align with Cohu's long-term strategic plan and management divested this business in the first quarter of 2020.
+As a result, the assets of our fixtures business are considered "held for sale" and the operations of our fixtures business are considered "discontinued operations" for all periods presented.
 Unless otherwise indicated, the discussion below covers the comparative results from continuing operations.